HughP/LinguisticsLibrarianList/README.md

 ####Journals
 * Dialectologia et Geolinguistica
-* International Journal of Geographical Information Science (sometimes has articals about people group and language mapping)
+* International Journal of Geographical Information Science (sometimes has articles about people group and language mapping)

 ##Resources for educational materials (such as curriculum) for minority languages